 How to Organize a Charity Golf Tournament

 Charity events nowadays are getting more creative.
 With a population used to a fast-paced lifestyle, it’s not enough anymore to just ask for donations.
 You need to create more awareness to drum up support.
-That’s why fundraiser events nowadays typically incorporate charity in sports and other community gatherings.
+That’s why fundraiser events of late typically incorporate charity in sports and other community gatherings.

 One great way of raising funds is by hosting a charity golf tournament.
 It won’t only provide an avenue for the avid golfers in your community to showcase their skills and engage in friendly competition.
 It’s also a great way to rally the community together in support of a common cause.

-Charity golf tournaments are exactly what its name suggests.
+Charity golf tournaments are exactly what their name suggests.
 It’s a golf competition and a charity event at the same time.

 If you’ve never done it before, it’s best to get advice from a golfer or your local country club members.
 They know the sport in and out so they can offer you great insights on what will work best.
 Or if your budget permits, hire an events manager to ensure that the golf tournament will run smoothly.